Skip to contents

 1. Incorporating a broad range of impact studies into common analytic framework

-2. Being robust, customizable, and fast to facilitate custom scenario analyses
+2. Providing a robust, customizable, and fast tool to facilitate custom scenario analyses

 3. Providing a flexible framework that can readily incorporate new information, to ensure projections reflect the latest science on climate change impacts